Tanay45/Tanay45/README.md

 <h2 align="left">Hi 👋!
-My name is Tanay Chatterjee and I'm a Web Developer, from Bilaspur, Chhattisgarh</h2>
+My name is Tanay Chatterjee and I'm a Web Developer from Bilaspur, Chhattisgarh</h2>

 ###